tbogdala/sentient_core/README.md

 * The windows platform terminal support is shakey.
 The built in `cmd.exe` terminal works best but doesn't support emotes.
 Alacritty doesn't appear to disable mouse support so all kinds of bad things happen with unintended and unhandled mouse input.
-* Mac and Windows builds currently do not support sentence_similarity testing with vector embeddings.
+* Mac and Windows builds currently do not support hardware accellerated sentence_similarity testing with vector embeddings.
 * Error messages will corrupt the output unless stderr is redirected to another terminal or file.
 Eventually this will be handled through message boxes instead.